ska-telescope/developer.skatelescope.org/src/development/orchestration-guidelines.rst

 Kubernetes primitives
 =====================

-The following focuses on the core Kubernetes primtives - Pod, Service, and Ingress.
+The following focuses on the core Kubernetes primitives - Pod, Service, and Ingress.
 These provide the core delivery chain of a networked application to the end consumer.

 The Pod
 -------